-A concrete example of a stream-based knowledge processing middleware framework called DyKnow has been developed as part of our effort to build UAVs capable of carrying out complex missions [5,7,8].
+A concrete example of a stream-based knowledge processing middleware framework called DyKnow has been developed as part of our effort to build UAVs capable of carrying out complex missions [6, 10, 12].
 Most of the functionality provided by DyKnow has already been presented in the previous section, but one important decision for each concrete instantiation is the type of entities it can process.
-For modeling purposes, Dy-Know views the world as consisting of objects and features.
+For modeling purposes, DyKnow views the world as consisting of objects and features.

 Since we are interested in dynamic worlds, a feature may change values over time.
-To model the dynamic nature of the value of a feature a fluent is introduced.
+Due to the dynamic nature of the value of a feature a fluent is introduced to model the value of a feature.
 A fluent is a total function from time to value, representing the value of a feature at every time-point.
 Example features are the speed of a car, the distance between two cars, and the number of cars in the world.

-Since the world is continuous and the sensors are imperfect the exact fluent of a feature will in most cases never be completely known, instead it has to be approximated.
-In DyKnow, an approximation of the value of a feature over time is represented by a fluent stream.
+Since the world is continuous and the sensors are imperfect the fluent of a feature will in most cases never be completely known and it has to be approximated.
+In DyKnow, an approximation of a fluent is represented by a fluent stream.
 A fluent stream is a totally ordered sequence of samples, where each sample represents an observation or an estimation of the value of the feature at a particular time-point.